 Can I have a desk in Makespace?

-No – Makespace is a shared space, so whenever you leave, you need to clear the space you were working in so others can use it.
+No – Makespace is a shared workshop space, not a co-working desk space, so whenever you leave, you need to clear the space you were working in so others can use it.
 You cannot reserve a space or desk: it’s first come first served all the time.

 Can I use Makespace facilities for my business?

 Yes – both commercial and hobby projects are welcome at Makespace, as well as projects that might become commercial later on.
 You are also welcome to use it to meet colleagues or clients and to receive deliveries; however you should ensure there is someone present to receive your delivery, or there is a risk no-one is in the space when it arrives.
 Please do not use Makespace as the official address of your business.

 You are entirely responsible for managing all aspects of intellectual property yourself.
 You may protect or openly release any IP you generate in Makespace in any way you wish.
 However, if you are worried about protecting IP, note that Makespace is a shared space and you do not have exclusive use of it; there are likely to be others around in the space, so if you are talking about your invention, you might want to be as cautious as you would be in a cafe or pub.

 How can I help spread the word about Makespace?